Central Heat Pump Water Heater Load Flexibility

 Project Innovation

-This project demonstrates a new-to-market Thermal Storage Control (TSC) technology developed by ZYD Energy to enable flexible load management through hot water storage volume controls.
-The TSC technology uses optimization algorithms to automatically determine heat-pump water heater operation schedules based on hourly/sub-hourly electricity price or emission factors, as well as demand response signals and real-time operation conditions, while ensuring reliable hot water supply.
-The technology will be demonstrated in three multifamily residential sites located in different climate zones.
+This project demonstrates a new-to-market Load Optimization Control Using Storage (LOCUS) technology developed by ZYD Energy to enable flexible load management through hot water storage volume controls.
+The LOCUS technology uses optimization algorithms to automatically determine heat-pump water heater operation schedules based on hourly/sub-hourly electricity price or emission factors, as well as demand response signals and real-time operation conditions, while ensuring reliable hot water supply.
+The technology will be demonstrated in three multifamily residential sites located in three different climate zones.

 Project Benefits

-This project demonstrates an innovative control technology that enables central water heater technologies to achieve load flexibility with efficiency improvement to benefit ratepayers, the grid, and the environment.
+This project demonstrates an innovative control technology that enables central heat pump water heater technologies to achieve load flexibility with efficiency improvement to benefit ratepayers, and from load shifting a reduction of peak energy on the grid and GHG emissions.

 Lower Costs